opentext-idol/find/Running-a-Development-Copy-of-Find.md

 - `mvn install`

 It's important to run the `install` step, as this "installs" the modules to your local Maven repository.
-This makes the `find-core` module available for `find-idol` and `find-hod` to use as a dependency.
+This makes the `core` module available for `idol` and `hod` to use as a dependency.

 ## Step Two: Use Spring Boot to run a local server